deepakhj/cadent/README.md

 Writers should hold more then just the "aggregated data point" but a few useful things like

-    Min, Max, Sum, Mean, and Count
+    Min, Max, Sum, and Count

 because who's to say what you really want from aggregated values.
-`Count` is just actually how many data points arrived in the aggregation window
+`Count` is just actually how many data points arrived in the aggregation window (for those wanting `Mean` (Sum / Count))

 Some example Configs for the current "3" writer backends